 Removing the concrete is a simple enough task.
 You’ll need a jackhammer and enough trash bags to carry a literal ton of rocks.

-You’ll need to clean out the space very thouroughly, as having any of the old concrete left over in the area could potentially cause problems later down the line.
+You’ll need to clean out the space very thoroughly, as having any of the old concrete left over in the area could potentially cause problems later down the line.

 When pouring the new concrete in, you’ll go through the same process you did to put the concrete in the first time.